ggstuart/web-application-development/content/welcome/chrome/index.md

 ## The browser developer tools

 The Chrome DevTools provide a developers view of an HTML document and the browser state.
-In particular, we will be using the *Elements* panel to inspect the *Document Object Model*.

-> The *Document Object Model* or *DOM* is a representation of the page that is created when the browser parses and interprets your HTML file.
+When developing a site, you should be regularly checking the developer tools to inspect the site, to try alternative solutions, to make sure you understand how the browser is interpreting your code and to emulate different devices.

 Open the developer tools in your browser (you should be using Google Chrome).

-> To open devTools I usually use *F12* on linux, others use *ctrl+shift+I* or right-click and choose 'inspect'.
+To open devTools I usually use *F12* on linux, others use *ctrl+shift+I* or right-click and choose 'inspect'.
-> Alternatively, in the Chrome menu, select *more tools* and *developer tools*.
+Alternatively, in the Chrome menu, select *more tools* and *developer tools*.

-> There are loads of ways to open them.
+> There are loads of ways to open the devTools.
 > Here's a video about that.
 > {{< youtube id="X65TAP8a530" class="youtube" title="advice on opening devTools">}}
 >
 > **Wait.
 Don't watch videos during the timetabled lab sessions!**
 >You can watch it later, and have a look at [this playlist of dev tools videos](https://www.youtube.com/playlist?list=PLNYkxOF6rcIAcezfL8q0rjt13ufKseL5X) from [the google chrome developers channel](https://www.youtube.com/@ChromeDevs), which has some good content.

+### Viewing the DOM

 Through the developer tools panel, you can view and edit the HTML and CSS which make up the site and you can execute JavaScript on the page.

-> You will be expected to use the developer tools as you go through the lab materials and develop your site.
-> In fact, when developing a site, you should nearly **always** have the developer tools open.
-> So get used to opening the tools to inspect how a page is put together.

-### Viewing the DOM
+In particular, we will be using the *Elements* panel to inspect the *Document Object Model*.

-Under the *Elements* panel, within the developer tools panel you should find a nested structure containing all the elements of the page.
+> The *Elements* panel shows the *Document Object Model* (or *DOM*) as a nested structure containing all the elements of the page.
-This is a developers representation of the *Document Object Model*.
+> The *DOM* is a representation of the page that is created when the browser parses and interprets your HTML file.

+{{<figure src="images/devtools-blockquote.png" caption="the page has changed since I took this screenshot">}}

-Try to find elements within the nested structure that correspond to the visible parts of the page.
+Try to find the following element within the nested structure.

 >This element is a `<blockquote>`.
 You should see that it contains two `<p>` elements.